sixtyandme logo

 Fear Can Be Motivating or Debilitating

 Fear and love are powerful emotions.
 They can motivate us beyond what we believe is possible.
 Fear of losing health can drive us to exercise, eat nutritiously, or stop smoking.
-Some people in their sixties start running marathons and lifting weights.
+Some people in their 60s start running marathons and lifting weights.
 They become more physically fit than they were in their youth.

 But fear has a flip side.
 It can freeze us in place and bind us to a mindset that steals our ability to live a fulfilling life.